jacob-kang/TrafficPoseClassification/README.md

   ***
   **Due to github policy, over 25Mb files can not be uploaded in github.
-AI model and SSD300 model is not included.**
+Therfore, AI model and SSD300 model is not included.**

 # Environment

 Amd ryzen 7 2700, 16gb ram, Geforce graphic card Gtx 1660 6gb
 Anaconda, Python 3.7.1, (JetBrain) Pycharm Community 2021.1.1.
 Deep learning framework is Pytorch 1.8.0+cu111 and CUDA 11.
 Packages is Torchvision 0.9.0+cu111.